-1. Walking dogs
+3. Walking dogs and pet-sitting

-Dog walkers make money by taking a few dogs for a stroll each day.
-And that habit of getting out for exercise and fresh air is good for you as well as the dogs.
+Dog walkers make money by taking a few pooches for a stroll each day.
+And that habit of getting out for exercise and fresh air is good for you, as well as the dogs.

 5. Renting out your car or becoming a driver